SirFroweey/DroneAutoCancel/README.md

 On `push` and on `pull_request` events are sent to the flask web-hook app and is authenticated using a SECRET env var named `WEBHOOK_VERIFY_TOKEN`.
 This token is then compared with the SECRET setup on your Github web-hook settings page for your repository as shown below:
 ![alt text](https://i.imgur.com/kbhtFhK.png "URL and secret setup and response type")

-The flask app then compares the sha1 `ref` sent by either of those aforementioned `events` with the latest (last) Drone IO builds `hash`, if the hash do not match, that Drone build is then canceled (or stopped) via the Drone API.
-The Drone API agent is authenticated via a few env vars, listed below, so please assign these env vars on the machine running your web-hook.
+The flask app then compares the sha1 `after` (hash) sent by either of those aforementioned `events` with the latest (last) Drone IO builds `hash`, if the hash do not match, that Drone build is then canceled (or stopped) via the Drone API.
+The Drone API is authenticated via a few env vars, listed below, so please assign these env vars on the machine running your web-hook.

 ## ENV VARS Setup
 - `WEBHOOK_VERIFY_TOKEN`: A string, should be kept a secret; used to authenticate your app with Github's web-hook mechanism.
 This needs to match the `secret` value entered on your repo's webhook settings page.